drj11/zontem0/intro.md

 INTRODUCTION

-Other workers have estimated the global temperature change.
+Other workers have estimated the global temperature change [CALLENDAR1938] [MITCHELL1963] [HANSENETAL1981] [PETERSONETAL1998].
-Callendar [CALLENDAR1938], Plass (sp?), Hansen, Peterson [PETERSONETAL1998].

 It is common to use databases of historical temperature records